Longley, Sheffield

 Typical Longley estate housing on Piper Road.

 Longley is a suburb of the City of Sheffield, in South Yorkshire, England.
-It lies four km north of the city centre and is a residential neighbourhood made up mostly of housing built by Sheffield City Council in the late 1920s.
+It lies about 2.5 miles north of the city centre and is a residential neighbourhood made up mostly of housing built by Sheffield City Council in the late 1920s.
 The suburb falls within the Firth Park ward of the City.

 History

 The recorded history of the Longley area goes back to the Late Middle Ages with the first mention being in 1366 when it was part of the parish of Ecclesfield.
-At that time it was a hamlet called “Longeley”, meaning “Long Clearing”, subsequent spellings over the years were “Longlegh” and “Longlee”.
-From the start of the 15th century the sparse population of Longley rented their land from the Earl of Shrewsbury who was Lord of the Manor.
+At that time it was a hamlet called "Longeley", meaning "ong Clearing", subsequent spellings over the years were “Longlegh” and “Longlee”.
+From the start of the 15th century the sparse population of Longley rented their land from the Earl of Shrewsbury who was Lord of the manor.
 During this time the inhabitants were mostly employed in arable and livestock farming although there was also some small scale cutlery manufacturing.

 In 1617 Longley came under the ownership of Thomas Howard, 21st Earl of Arundel, a member of the family who later became the Dukes of Norfolk.
 With the onset of the Industrial Revolution the agricultural nature of Longley became threatened as the farms found it harder to be profitable and the expanding industry of Sheffield came ever closer.
 In the early part of the 20th century Longley became within the boundary of the City of Sheffield and was earmarked as a site for a council housing estate and the rural life disappeared altogether.